KohoVolit/api.parldata.eu/USAGE.rst

 The history we want to track is the *actual history* with periods when the former values were valid in the real world.
 Not the *change history* when the value was changed in our database.
 Nevertheless, in daily updated data both dates coincide – if a change was detected in source data today, it is assumed the value actually changed today.
 There is no other source to get the date of actual change from.

-Because of the above, when a change takes place the time period of the former value is set until yesterday by default.
+Because of the above, when a change takes place, the time period of the former value is set until yesterday by default.
 In case you want to simulate data update effective to a different date than today, set an explicit date in URL parameters by ``effective_date=YYYY-MM-DD``.

 If you need to *correct* an error in the data rather than *update*, the change should not be logged to ``changes``.
 Use ``effective_date=fix`` in that case and the change will not be logged.